PamelaAnne/SocialRobot/README.md

 **Install the MKR WiFi 1010 Arduino board to get started:**

+You need to install the specific board manager to be able to recognize the right Arduino Board.

 Tools —> Board —> Boards Manager —> Search for

 Arduino SAMD Boards (32-bits ARM Cortex-M0+) by Arduino